 Luke records how Paul points this out to the philosophers he is addressing.
 First, that the Areopagites are “very religious” (Acts 17:22).
 Our limits expose the weakness of our religiosity.
-God gives us limits to make sure we do not jump through our religious hoops in hope to somehow please God.
+God gives us limits to make sure we do not jump through our religious hoops in the hope of somehow pleasing God.
 Trying to keep God pleased by religion so he will not punish us is a severe misunderstanding of the cross.
 Our limits keep the cross in view.
 When the cross stays in view, we are consistently reminded of the fact that God poured all of His wrath for our sin on the Son, thereby crushing the need for religion.

 Secondly, limits expose the weakness of our personal abilities.
 Paul explains this as he explains that God is not “served with human hands, as though he needed anything” (Acts 17:25).
 This speaks directly to the fact that being a Christian is not a guarantee of success in everything we try to do.
 Sometimes God lets us fail.
 In doing so, God by His grace exposes that there are weaknesses to our personal abilities.
 When we find we are unable and seek God, even in frustration we find God is able.

 Lastly, limits expose the weakness of what I cling to that are cultural norms.
 Paul points out that the Athenians were clinging to things that were the cultural norms for strength and mooring.
 Paul explains that “we ought not to think that the divine being is like gold or silver or stone…” The words “to think” in verse 29 come from the Greek word νομίζω, which means “to follow or practice what is customary.”
 Their idols were their customary comforts.
-Needless to say, in our twenty-first century culture we have many customary comforts on which we rely for strength and encouragement.
+Needless to say, in our twenty-first-century culture, we have many customary comforts on which we rely for strength and encouragement.
 Today it can be anything from likes and followers on social media, to binging on Netflix, to pain killers, food, or many other things we rely on for comfort today.
 Our limits expose how weak all these things are compared to God.
 When we come to the end, when we can no longer find comfort, then by God’s design, we will reach for help and find Him without having to search very far.

 Limits grow my faith